 The NBC Deal

-As an informal advisor, jawed didn’t receive major share of YouTube’s earnings.
+As an informal advisor, Jawed didn’t receive a major share of YouTube’s earnings.
 Much of the time, he remained unrecognized until Google’s arrival.
-Google bought YouTube in the year 2006 for a whopping 1.56 billion USD which gave Karim received 137,443 shares of the stock.
+Google bought YouTube in the year 2006 for a whopping 1.56 billion USD which gave Karim 137,443 shares of the stock.
 The value of the stocks amounted to around 64 million USD.
+Jawed Karim net worth is $160 million as of March 2020.
 In the year 2006, Karim delivered a lecture at the annual ACM Conference of the University of Illinois on YouTube’s history.

 Opposition To Google+ And YouTube Collaboration